Top Tips for Preventing Wound Infections in Horses

 • Keep the horse in a clean, dry environment.

-A hot poultice such as Animalintex® can be used on a wound that has become infected to draw out the pus.
+A hot poultice such as Animalintex can be used on an infected wound to draw out the pus.
 This must be changed every 12 hours.
-If the pus is not drained away, the wound may heal around it causing pressure and infection to build up causing extreme pain.
+If the pus is not drained away, the wound may heal around it, causing pressure and infection to build up, causing extreme pain.

 When the infection has disappeared, the wound should be covered with a dry dressing until it starts to heal over.
 It is vital to keep the wound clean and dry.